 Ask yourself: How do you want your children to see you?

-More often than not, you want your kids to see a loving mom who shows them that life isn’t always perfect.
-It’s not a matter of providing everything you wish your kids could have, but helping them appreciate what they do have.
+More often than not, you want them to see a loving mom who shows them that life is beautiful even when it’s not perfect.
+It’s not about providing everything you wish they could want, but helping them appreciate what they do have.

-It’s also not about being a perfect mom, but showing your kids how to cope with the lows and mistakes we all face.
+It’s also not about being a perfect mom, but showing them how to cope with the lows and mistakes we all face.

 When we remind ourselves of what’s important, we realize that it’s our own loving company, and not a tidy house or busy schedule, that matters most.

 Once in a while, you might still get those days when you realize with horror that you’ll be packing lunches and bathing kids for a long time.

 But it’s exactly in those moments of feeling stuck that you should re-focus on managing parent burnout.
 Because it’s not healthy or sustainable to run on little to no energy.

 Take care of yourself physically and mentally, finding pockets of time for you.
 Avoid committing to too many obligations, and set realistic expectations of what you can do.
 Turning to supportive friends and family is a lifesaver, as is not comparing yourself to those around you.

 And remember the legacy and the memories you’re creating.
 How do you want your children to remember you?

 Parenthood doesn’t have to feel stressful all the time.
 Make the changes to stop feeling burned out—especially on those days when you wonder about packing yet another lunch for the kids.